lwdStudio/lwdSite3/web/README.md

 ```
 ⚠️ Specify port after root domain.
 Your configuration might be different than mine, create your own file to reflect your actural environment.

 Ensure you have configure Strapi so Gatsby can pull data from it.
-If you not configure GATSBY_ROOT_URL, the site will be up at ```http://localhost:8000```, or if no error occour, it will be appear on your terminal.
+If you not configure GATSBY_ROOT_URL, the site will be up at ```http://localhost:8000```.
+You should be able to see couple links to your site and graphql dashboard on your terminal.

   ### Develop
   Start Gatsby development server is simple after you have configure it.